GoLP-IST/nata/README.md

 pip install nata
 ```

-It is intended to be used inside a [jupyter notebook](https://jupyter.org/) together
+It can be used inside an IPython shell or [jupyter notebook](https://jupyter.org/) together
 with [ipywidgets](https://github.com/jupyter-widgets/ipywidgets).
 Hence, you
 might need to run after the installation